 When you see abundant magnolia buds on your tree’s branches, you’ll be hoping for a canopy full of flowers in spring.
 When those magnolia buds won’t open, the first things to look at are cultural practices, including the amount of sun and irrigation the tree is receiving in its current location.

 Magnolia trees need lots of direct sun in order to produce flowers.
-The more shade your tree gets, the less flowers you will see.
-Even if you planted it in a clear, sunny site, nearby trees may have grown tall and currently be shading it.
+The more shade your tree gets, the fewer flowers you will see.
+Even if you planted it on a clear, sunny site, nearby trees may have grown tall and currently be shading it.
 If those closed magnolia buds are not getting much sun, you’ve figured out the problem.